 The term loan and revolving credit facilities have been financed by Standard Chartered Bank (SCB).
-SCB, as Security Trustee, holds a debenture with the group of companies headed by Cheshire Salt Holdings Limited and including the Company.
+Prior to March 2025, SCB, as Security Trustee held a debenture with the group of companies headed by Cheshire Salt Holdings Limited.
+In March 2025, an Amendment & Restatement Agreement was signed.
+As a result, the Security Agent now holds a debenture with the Company only.
 The particulars of this charge are:

-- i) Legal mortgage over all freehold land; and - ii) Fixed and floating charge over all present and future business, undertakings and assets which are not effectively mortgaged.
+- i) Legal mortgage over some of the freehold land; and - ii) Fixed and floating charges over all present and future business, undertakings and assets which are not effectively mortgaged, other than land.

-b) Derivative assets and liabilities Gross balances in respect of all contract for difference transactions

-2024 £000 Gas contracts for difference on behalf of Group - External Gas contracts for difference - Amounts owed by group (Note 31) - 77

-Gas contracts for difference - Amounts owed by group (Note 31) 77 133 Gross assets 77 485 Gas contracts for difference on behalf of Group - External (77) (133) Gas contracts for difference on behalf of Company - by Group (Note 31) - .
-(2,636) Gas contracts for difference - Amounts owed to group (Note 31) - (352) Gross liabilities (77) (3,121) GI 035 HAMINGS () (2)/

-24 Other current and non-current financial assets and liabilities (continued)

-Contract for difference balances included on the face of the balance sheet

-Financial instruments at FVTOCI 2024 £000 2023 £000 Gas contracts for difference on behalf of Group - External 352 Total other current financial assets 352 Financial instruments at FVTOCI 2024 £000 2023 £000 Gas contracts for difference on behalf of Group - External Gas contracts for difference on behalf of Company - by Group (77) - (133) (2,636) Total other current financial liabilities (77) --- (2,769)
+24 Other current and non-current financial assets and liabilities (con tinued) b) Gross Derivative assets and liabilities s balances in respect of all contract for difference transactions 2025 £000 2024 £000 Gas c ontracts for difference - Amounts owed by group (Note 32) 43 77 Gross s assets 43 77 ontracts for difference on behalf of Group - External ontracts for difference on behalf of Company - External (43) (134) (77) - Gross sliabilities (177) (77) Contr ract for difference balances included on the face of the balance shee t .
+Finan cial instruments at FVTOCI 2025 £000 2024 £000 ontracts for difference on behalf of Group - External ontracts for difference on behalf of Company - External (43) (134) (77) Total other current financial liabilities (177) .
+(77)